Daniel 12

 This time of trouble is the worst the world has ever seen.
 It is the time of God's wrath when it is unmixed with mercy.
 The Spirit of God is finally withdrawn from the unrepentant and the earth descends into chaos and unrestrained evil activity.
 This is also the time of the seven last plagues.
 Christ protects His people during the plagues and He returns to earth during the 7th plague to rescue His people ("thy people shall be delivered").

-Daniel's writings, portions of which were sealed until the time of the end, would be completely unsealed sometime after 1798 when Daniel's words were destined to bear his testimony ("stand in thy lot") and be preached throughout the entire world.
+Daniel's writings, portions of which were "sealed till the time of the end", would be completely unsealed sometime after 1798 when Daniel's words were destined to bear his testimony ("stand in thy lot") and be preached throughout the entire world.

 < Back to Michael the Prince